Pension Bonus Scheme

 How you claim

-If you registered for the Pension Bonus Scheme before 1 July 2014, you can make application when you claim the Service Pension, Age Pension or Income Support Supplement.
+If you registered for the Pension Bonus Scheme before 1 July 2014, you can make an application for a Pension Bonus when you claim Service Pension, Social Security Age Pension or Income Support Supplement.

-You can download and complete D559 to claim Pension Bonus.
+You can download and complete the D559 form to claim Pension Bonus.

 Back to top